Skip to main content

 • Most explicit is to create and assign a dedicated Cirra AI permission set (the set can be empty -- it's just used for this one purpose).

-But you can use existing permission sets too
+• But you can also use existing profiles or permission sets

-• Add the permission set(s) to the list on the Connected App Detail screen Assign connected app permission sets
+• Either way, add the profile(s) or permission set(s) to the list on the app detail screen Assign connected app permission sets (this screenshot is for the Connected App, but the External App looks very similar)

 Using a dedicated API Integration user